intelligence38000/android-docs/src/pages/maps/overview/gestures.md

 With this library you will be able to recognize gestures using detectors provided by the Support Library and more.

-#### StandardGestureDetector
+#### `StandardGestureDetector`
-Wraps [GestureDetectorCompat](https://developer.android.com/reference/android/support/v4/view/GestureDetectorCompat.html) exposed via the Support Library that recognizes gestures like tap, double tap or scroll.
+Wraps [`GestureDetectorCompat`](https://developer.android.com/reference/android/support/v4/view/GestureDetectorCompat.html) exposed via the Support Library that recognizes gestures like tap, double tap or scroll.

-#### StandardScaleGestureDetector
+#### `StandardScaleGestureDetector`
-Wraps [ScaleGestureDetector](https://developer.android.com/reference/android/view/ScaleGestureDetector.html) exposed via the Support Library that recognizes scale/pinch gesture.
+Wraps [`ScaleGestureDetector`](https://developer.android.com/reference/android/view/ScaleGestureDetector.html) exposed via the Support Library that recognizes scale/pinch gesture.

-#### MultiFingerTapGestureDetector
+#### `MultiFingerTapGestureDetector`
-Simple gesture detector that notify listeners whenever a multi finger tap occurred and how many fingers where involved.
+Gesture detector that tell listeners whenever a multi finger tap occurred and how many fingers where involved.

-#### RotateGestureDetector
+#### `RotateGestureDetector`
 A detector that finds the angle difference between previous and current line made with two pointers (fingers).

-#### ShoveGestureDetector
+#### `ShoveGestureDetector`
 Detects a vertical movement of two pointers if they are placed within a certain horizontal angle.

-#### MoveGestureDetector
+#### `MoveGestureDetector`
-Behaves similarly to `#onScroll()` contained in the `StandardGestureDetector`, however, its a `ProgressiveGesture` that enables better filtering options, as well as thresholds.
+Behaves similarly to `#onScroll()` contained in the `StandardGestureDetector`, but, it's a `ProgressiveGesture` that enables better filtering options, as well as thresholds.

-#### SidewaysShoveGesturesDetector
+#### `SidewaysShoveGesturesDetector`
-A sibling of the `ShoveGestureDetector`, however, it recognizes the two-finger shove gesture executed in a horizontal, rather than vertical, line.
+A sibling of the `ShoveGestureDetector`, but, it recognizes the two-finger shove gesture executed in a horizontal, rather than vertical, line.

 ## Usage with the Maps SDK

 This library is shipped as a part of the [Mapbox Maps SDK for Android](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android) and you don't have to declare any other dependencies.

-To get the `AndroidGesturesManager` object which holds references to all of the gesture detectors, use:
+To get the `AndroidGesturesManager` object which holds references to all the gesture detectors, use:

 {{
 <CodeLanguageToggle id="usage-with-maps-sdk" />